pubg/api-documentation-content/rst/getting-started.rst

   -H "Authorization: Bearer $api-key" \
   -H "Accept: application/vnd.api+json"

 Note: Use the steam or kakao shard when making requests for PC players' season stats for seasons after division.bro.official.2018-09.
-Seasons after division.bro.official.2018-09 will be in the format division.bro.official.{Year}-{Season number} rather than division.bro.official.{Year-Month}.
-The first season after division.bro.official.2018-09 is division.bro.official.2018-01.
+PC seasons after division.bro.official.2018-09 will be in the format division.bro.official.pc-{Year-Season number} rather than division.bro.official.{Year-Month}.
+The first season after division.bro.official.2018-09 is division.bro.official.pc-2018-01.

 In the response you will see seasons listed like this::